Petrarch and Laure, a true love story in Fontaine-de-Vaucluse

 But Petrarch never forgot her.
 He dedicated his famous poem to her, Il Canzoniere.
 Petrarch turned up in Fontaine-de-Vaucluse in 1339.
 And he immediately fell in love with the little Provençal city!

 The poet arrived in Provence in 1326, in Avignon.
 He was 20.

-The famous pope’s city was for him «the living’s hell, the earth’s sewer, the most stinking city».
-He could not bare it.
+The famous pope’s city was for him «the living hell, the earth’s sewer, the most stinking city».
+He hated it.
 So, Fontaine was for him like a little heaven on earth.
 Here, he was far from obligations, far from the world.
 He worked a lot, wrote, and enjoyed the fresh air.

 «Exiled from Italy by civil wars, I came here, half free, half constrained.
 Others may like wealth, I only want a quiet life and to be a poet.
 May the good fortune keeps my little field, my humble roof and my beloved books.» Here, he dreamt about his inaccessible Laure...

 He loved the river Sorgue and its lovely fountain: «The Sorgue, transparent as a mirror, slowly runs in its emerald bed, and by its banks, I cultivate a little stony and barren plot of land consecrated to the Muses.» He nicknamed this fountain «the queen of the fountain».

 What about the legend?
 It says bishop of Cavaillon, saint Véran, came in Fontaine to expel a horrible monster: the coulobre.
 But the tradition says it was in fact Petrarch himself who drove it out!